alessiobortone2/CV/README.md

 I pursued Classical studies in secondary school (Latin, Greek, Philosophy, History), went on to study Mechanical Engineering at University.
 Completed the course with a high 2:1, despite no previous background in maths and science.
 A few years later, as my career was progressing towards leadership roles, I felt the need to formalise my business education with a MBA.
 I studied the languages of every country in which I lived.
 I have now completed my coding bootcamp, in order to update my skillset and stay relevant in the Tech industry.
 I continuously adapt to new subjects and I rapidly apply what I learn.

+#### Commercial Awareness

+Despite my technical background, I have a strong interest in client-facing roles and business development.
+As the European Business Development Manager for Solyndra inc, a Californian startup focused on solar energy, I pursued deals and projects for solar infrastructure, delivering a turnover of more than 12 MEur in the first 18 months in the job.

 #### Leading by Why

 Whenever I have the opportunity to lead a team, I always strive to provide meaning to our mission.